KoenVdH/Corona-Exposure-Notification-Scanner/README.md

 Versions 2 and 3 other visualisations.
 I try to make it look as cool as possible :-)

-Known issues for exposure_scanner2.ino and exposure_scanner.ino:

-Crash when receiving too much input.
-E.g. when used in places with lots of people...
+Known issue for exposure_scanner2.ino and exposure_scanner3.ino: crash when receiving too much input.

-exposure_scanner4.ino has less serial port monitoring, works better with lots of incomming packets.
+exposure_scanner4.ino has less serial port monitoring, works better with lots of incomming packets (people around you).